General oversight of all academic areas

 Damian White is a sociologist and political theorist with teaching and research interests in the sociology of design, architecture and adaptive reuse, urban and environmental sociology, critical theory, urban studies, and photography.
 He has served as head of the History, Philosophy + and the Social Sciences department and is a recipient of the Edna Schaffer Humanist Award and a John R. Frazier Award for excellence in teaching.

-Art librarian Lareese Hall oversees the staff and collections at the Fleet Library at RISD, while also leading other key resource hubs in Campus Exhibitions, the Nature Lab and the Center for Arts and Language.
+Art librarian Lareese Hall oversees the staff and collections at the Fleet Library at RISD, while also leading other key resource hubs in Campus Exhibitions, the Nature Lab and the Center for Arts & Language.
 Prior to coming to RISD in 2016, she served as architecture and art librarian at MIT and also managed the exhibition program at MIT's Rotch Library.

 Tracie Costantino manages recruitment of new faculty, faculty orientation, faculty mentoring and a range of development/enrichment programs and opportunities for faculty across career stages.
 This includes managing diverse grant funding opportunities for faculty.
 She also ensures academic advising is effective and integrated across disciplines